ABx2-4 "Managed Care Organization Tax"

 AB 2156 will continue California's work in aligning higher education pathways with regional workforce demands by incorporating the California State University and the University of California campuses in regional workforce development planning.

-These bills give the courts discretion to consider mental illness in sentencing.
-These bills are follows up on AB 1006 from 2015.
+AB 2262 gives courts discretion to consider mental illness in sentencing.
+This bill follows up on AB 1006.

 AB 2304 "California Water Market Exchange"

-AB 2304 creates a centralized online platform to provide real-time information to the public about water transfers in California.
+AB 2304 will create a centralized online platform to provide real-time information to the public about water transfers in California.

 AB 2348 "Infrastructure Investment"

 Creates a process for public pensions to invest in California infrastructure projects with a guaranteed rate of return.